Ciara Sterbenz

 Email:

 Hello!
-I am currently a Rosenwald Postdoctoral Fellow in US Foreign Policy and International Security at Dartmouth’s Dickey Center for International Understanding for AY2024-25.
+I am currently a Postdoctoral Associate at Yale’s Identity and Conflict Lab.
+Prior to this I was a Rosenwald Postdoctoral Fellow in US Foreign Policy and International Security at Dartmouth’s Dickey Center for International Understanding for AY2024-25.
 I received my Ph.D from at the University of California, Los Angeles in the Summer of 2024, and was previously a US-Asia Grand Strategy Pre-doctoral Fellow with the Korean Studies Institute at University of Southern California.
 I’m grateful to be under the advisement of Prof Chad Hazlett.

 Name Pronunciation: “Kee-ruh” (Irish spellings are bonkers)